| +Home | Museum | Wanted | Specs | Previous | Next |

 diffusion calculations.

-Enter a company called Electrosolids, Inc., in Sylmar, California.
+called Electrosolids, Inc., in Sylmar, California.
+The company, founded

 the fiercely competitive electronics marketplace of the time building

 high-efficiency solid-state power inverters.
-The demand for such devices
+The demand for these devices

 was high in the aerospace industry, and Electrosolids was able to build